site logo

 Resources critical to getting this ambitious 3-year programme to this stage have been:

-- Senior Leadership time - senior leaders have been central to establishing the need and, working with the GWC Partnerships Manager, have developed the programme to mitigate some of the impact of CS teacher shortages and to look at how we can collectively also be part of addressing the root causes of this problem.
+- Senior and Middle Leadership time - leaders have been central to establishing the need and, working with the GWC Partnerships Manager, have developed the programme to mitigate some of the impact of CS teacher shortages and to look at how we can collectively also be part of addressing the root causes of this problem.

 - Fundrasing - support from GWC Development Office.
 All involvement of GWC colleagues has thus far been absorbed by GWC.
 From August, teaching input is built into the ECSES programme and funded from external sources.
 Non-teaching input will be contributed by GWC (e.g. Partnerships Manager).